 Israel's leadership will welcome their long-awaited Messiah by handing Him over to the Gentiles; that is, by handing him over to the wrath of God.
-And if that were not sacrilegious enough, Pilate, the representative of the Gentiles, will receive the Messiah from Israel, and condemn Him to death by crucifixion ...
+And if that were not sacrilegious enough, Pilate, the representative of the Gentiles, will receive the Messiah from Israel, and condemn Him to death by crucifixion...
 If the destruction of the temple of God by Nebuchadnezzar in 587 BC, or the desecration of the temple by Antiochus Epiphanes in 169 BC, was an abomination committed by the Gentiles, how much more is the "temple of his body" desecrated when the Gentiles destroy the Son of God on their cross?

-Figure 12: J. James Tissot, 1836-1902: The Apostles' Hiding Place, 1886-1894
+J. James Tissot, 1836-1902: The Flight of the Apostles, 1886-1894.
+155

-What of Jesus's instructions to His disciples: "let them which be in Judea flee into the mountains"?
-According to the early church historian Eusebius, Jewish Christians knew of and heeded this warning by Jesus and, when the armies began to surround Jerusalem in AD 68-70, they fled beyond Jordan, congregating mostly at Pella.
+What of Jesus' instructions to His disciples: "let them which be in Judea flee into the mountains"?
+According to the early church historian Eusebius, Jewish Christians knew of and heeded this warning by Jesus and, when the armies began to surround Jerusalem in 68-70 AD, they fled beyond Jordan, congregating mostly at Pella.
 Thus, asserted Eusebius, "not one Christian perished in the awful siege."
+157

-However, Keener points out at least one unsolved problem, namely that "Pella is not in the Judean mountains but in foothills and reached from the Jordan valley."
+However, Keener158 points out at least one unsolved problem, namely that "Pella is not in the Judean mountains but in foothills and reached from the Jordan valley."
+159